shafiswapnil/mysql-database-backup-to-email/README.md

 Automatically backup MySQL database to your email, when and wherever you want!
 We'll be using cron job for automation.
 And yes, it's fully written in PHP.

-> I will update this repository very soon.